A Blueprint for Achieving Goals

 - They don’t put their goals IN WRITING.

-- They don’t have a strategy for REVIEWING their goals on a daily basis.
+- They don’t have a strategy for REVIEWING their goals.

 GOAL SETTING STEPS